Peoria Civic Center: Carver Arena

 Carver Arena has been hosts to acts such as Metallica, Eagles, Elton John, Bob Seger, Kiss, Blake Shelton, Eric Church, Luke Bryan, Luke Combs, Jason Aldean, Cher, Janet Jackson, James Taylor, Avenged Sevenfold, Shinedown, Godsmack, AJR, Five Finger Death Punch, The Harlem Globetrotters, World Wrestling Entertainment, Disney, Monster Jam, Hot Wheels Monster Trucks Live, Disney on Ice, and basketball exhibition games for the Chicago Bulls.

-From July 19-21, 2002, the Civic Center hosted the third annual Gathering of the Juggalos organized by Detroit-based hip hop group Insane Clown Posse's Psychopathic Records which drew over 8,000 people to the festival.
+From July 19 to 21, 2002, the Civic Center hosted the third annual Gathering of the Juggalos organized by Detroit-based hip hop group Insane Clown Posse's Psychopathic Records which drew over 8,000 people to the festival.

 As of 2013, seating capacity was 9,919 for hockey and indoor football, 11,433 for basketball and up to 12,036 for concerts.

 Bob Seger set the record for the highest-grossing concert in venue history on January 22, 2019.
 The previous record was held by an Elton John concert in 2011.

 Reba McEntire set a record for top-selling country concert in venue history on March 18, 2022.
 The previous record holder was Blake Shelton.

 Carver Arena hosted the Illinois High School Association boys' basketball state finals for two weeks every March from 1996 until 2019.
 The interactive March Madness Experience took place in the adjacent exhibition hall during the tournaments.

-Theater
+Prairie Home Alliance Theater

 Steve Martin and Martin Short's Now You See Them, Soon You Won't event on April 20, 2019, set the record for top comedy show in Peoria Civic Center Theater's History.
 In March 2022, comedian Gabriel Iglesias set an all-time box office record, which comedian Bill Burr broke six months later.

 Harry Connick Jr. set a new box office record for a concert in the theater with his December 3, 2022 performance.

-Pollstar ranked the Peoria Civic Center Theater as the 96th top selling theater in the world and 3rd in state of Illinois behind Chicago based venues - Chicago Theatre and Rosemont Theatre.
+Pollstar ranked the Peoria Civic Center Theater as the 96th top selling theater in the world and 3rd in state of Illinois behind Chicago-based venues Chicago Theatre and Rosemont Theatre.